mrpappas/lab-rat/Organization/Partners/iQPS.md

 ### QPS-SAR

 QPS-SAR of the Institute for Q-shu Pioneers of Space, Inc. (iQPS) is a Japanese commercial [[📦 Payload Types#Synthetic Aperture Radar (SAR)|Synthetic Aperture Radar (SAR)]] satellite constellation that will provide high resolution and near real-time SAR imagery.
-The company began launching satellites into the constellation in December 2019 with QPS-SAR No.1 ‘Izanagi’.
+The company began launching satellites into the constellation in December 2019 with QPS-SAR No.1 of 36, ‘Izanagi’.

 [QPS-SAR](https://i-qps.net/en/product/)